 Categories of Second Hand Electronic Goods

-- Used electronic items- if someone sells their electronic goods directly to some second-hand consumer without any change then it will consider a second-hand electronic product.
-Because they have not been checked and the vendor cannot risk issuing a long warranty, second-hand products frequently come with no or a short guarantee.
+If someone sells their electronic goods directly to some second-hand consumer without any change then it will be considered a second-hand electronic product.
+Because they have not been checked and the vendor cannot risk issuing a long warranty.
+Second Hand Products frequently come with no or a short guarantee.
 End-users frequently sell used devices on platforms like eBay.

-- Refurbished- Refurbished items are thoroughly checked for quality and operation, with parts replaced or repaired as needed.
-The gadget is then cleaned and the data removed.
+Refurbished items are thoroughly checked for quality and operation, with parts replaced or repaired as needed.
+The gadget is then cleaned and the data is removed.
 The software has been upgraded to the most recent version.
 New accessories are frequently offered as well, but the most significant change is the guarantee.
-Refurbished devices often come with a three-month warranty, but at refurbished.
-Store, products come with up to a three-year warranty.
+Refurbished devices often come with a three-month warranty, but are refurbished.
+Store products come with up to a three-year warranty.

-BIS Certification is a way of providing a third party guarantee of reliability, safety and quality of products to the customer.
-The government of India has made BIS certification compulsory for a few products taking into consideration public health & safety.
+BIS Certification is a way of providing a third-party guarantee of reliability, safety and quality of products to the customer.
+The government of India has made BIS CRS certification compulsory for a few products taking into consideration public health and safety.
 BIS CRS Certification is issued in India by the Bureau of Indian Standards.
-BIS has been successfully promoting and maintaining International standards within the country since 1987.
-Bureau of Indian Standards is involved in different activities like standards formulation, certification of products, system certifications, hallmarking, laboratory services, registration scheme and more.
+BIS has been successfully promoting and maintaining International standards within the country.
+The Bureau of Indian Standards is involved in different activities like standard formulation, certification of products, system certifications, hallmarking, laboratory services, registration scheme and more.

-Importers of electrical and electronic equipment, spare parts, instruments, and other items must obtain a NOC from the Ministry of Environment and Forest (MOEF) prior to customs clearance to confirm their End-Use and whether they constitute E-Waste or not.
-The nature and kind of commodities, as well as the residual life of the equipment, must be declared in accordance with the recommendations of the customs circular on HAZARDOUS WASTE (Management, Handling, and Transportation boundary) Rules, 2008.
-The importer receives the NOC from MOEF after submitting an acceptable Report to MOEF.
+Importers of electrical and electronic equipment, spare parts, instruments, and other items must obtain an NOC from the Ministry of Environment, Forest and Climate Change (MoEFCC) before customs clearance to confirm their End-Use and whether they constitute E-Waste or not.
+The nature and kind of commodities, as well as the residual life of the equipment, must be declared by the recommendations of the customs circular on HAZARDOUS WASTE (Management, Handling, and Transportation boundary) Rules, 2008.
+The importer receives the NOC from MOEF after submitting a convincing and acceptable Report to MoEFCC.
 The clearance is started with the customs authority based on this NOC.

 Team Corpseed will help your organization to draft and file application to BIS for grant of registration/certification.
 BIS has been providing safe reliable quality goods, minimizing health hazards to consumers.